steadramon/ESPGeiger/README.md

 Contributions are welcomed, please feel free to raise a Pull Request for this.
 I am a new Arduino/C coder, so please feel free to suggest improvements to the code here to make it better for everyone!

 ## Thanks 🙏
-Thanks for libraries goes to:
+Thanks for supporting libraries goes to:
 - https://github.com/tzapu/WiFiManager
 - https://github.com/khoih-prog/AsyncHTTPRequest_Generic
 - https://github.com/gmag11/ESPNtpClient